Warning: contains spoilers! Make sure you are caught up on the comic before reading this page!

 The daughter of a Hadrakahn bogatyr and a slave, Keilindi escaped her family in the north and fled south to Vasgol, where she worked a series of odd and abusive jobs before reaching the Inn of Silver Leaves.
 While not the cleverest young woman, she is a gifted soprano and dreams of singing in one of the great opera houses on The Moon, which seems unlikely given her new rank and the constant lunar invasions.

 Shreyas Akku, a human

 Shreyas was born into a wealthy Vasgollan landholding family that fell into disgrace when her father was accused of spying for Yamra.
 These charges may have been trumped up by rivals, but regardless, her father was executed, her mother committed suicide, and a young Shreyas fled to Nammathar, where she attempted, unsuccessfully, to attach herself to a succession of wealthy men.
-Rebuffed because of her…difficult…personality, she drifted to the Inn of Silver Leaves.
-She now travels with Dosh as the young aristocrat seeks his destiny.
+Maresh captured her when she spied on Dosh.
+When Varaxunax rescued her, he taught her the basics of sorcery, and now she travels aboard the Scorn-of-Spiders.

 Viscountess Meyra Sho-Batt, a human